SEO Optimization Strategy for Large Travel Ticketing Website

-The main task of SEO and digital marketing for the large website is the constant traffic and sales growth.
-This task gets complicated by the fact that most of the market segments are occupied by large players.
+The main task of digital marketing and SEO services for a large website is constant traffic, sales, and business growth.
+This task gets complicated because most of the market segments are occupied by large players.
 It takes a lot of work and investment to become the leader in your niche.

-If you want to succeed as fast as possible, draw up the right digital marketing strategy.
+If you want to succeed as fast as possible, draw up the right SEO optimization strategy for a large travel ticketing website.
 Hence, our team always evaluates urgent tasks to be done in the first place and those which can be postponed.

 We believe that Pareto’s principle works in any business, and 80% of outcomes result from 20% of all causes.

-This large travel site case study will tell you how to choose the right solutions to grow both traffic and business profit.
+This case study about SEO for a large travel ticketing website will tell you how to choose the right solutions to grow both traffic and business profit for a travel company.

 The result is a 180% increase in organic traffic.

-How did we manage to achieve this result?
+How did we manage to achieve this result in travel SEO?
 Keep reading to find out.

 Site peculiarities and problems

-- An extensive website — there are hundreds of thousands of pages.
+- An extensive website has hundreds of thousands of pages.

 - The region — all countries of Southeast Asia.

-- There was competition with the ticket carriers’ branded sites, large aggregators, and special blocks of the search engine — for example, Google Flights for airline tickets.
+- There was competition with the ticket carriers’ branded sites, large aggregators, and special search engine segments — for example, Google Flights for airline tickets.

-- There could be a risk of losing current indicators connected with incorrect changes on individual pages or the site as a whole.
+- There could be a risk of losing current indicators connected with incorrect changes on individual pages or the site.

 - Constantly changing search results.